gcoyle83/python-starter-template/README.md

 > [!WARNING]
 > This repo is a *template*.
 DO NOT clone it and then attempt to modify it (this will fail by design).

-For usage details, see the [Usage](docs/01_Usage.qmd) documentation.
+For usage details, see the [Usage](docs/01_Usage.md) documentation.

-## Documentation
+# Documentation
-Another critical component of any well-developed Python project is, of course, <font color=red>documentation</font>.
+Another critical component of any well-developed Python project is, of course, documentation.
 For this template, the documentation is kept in the `docs` directory and is developed using Markdown and Quarto.

-For documentation details, including how to set up to edit documentation and generate a project website, see [Documentation](docs/02_Documentation.qmd) and [GitHub Pages](docs/03_GithubPages.qmd), respectively.
+For documentation details, including how to set up to edit documentation and generate a project website, see [Documentation](docs/02_Documentation.md) and [GitHub Pages](docs/03_GithubPages.md), respectively.